How To Create Personalized Content

 • The audience wants to be voyeurs.
 They want to anonymously hide in the dark and see something they are “not supposed to see.”

-• The filmmaker’s side of the deal is to deliver something worthy of the audience’s voyeurism.
-(Murder, affairs, crime, scandal and the human condition are some of Hitchcock’s favourite themes.)
+• The filmmaker’s side of the deal is to deliver relevant content worthy of the audience’s voyeurism.
+(Murder, affairs, crime, scandal and the human condition are some of Hitchcock’s favorite themes.)

 Storytellers for millennia have understood that there’s a bit of voyeurism in all of us.
 Despite our requests for privacy, there’s also a part of us that understands the value that comes from watching and studying about others.